-Situational Awareness is being aware of your surroundings – knowing what’s going on around you – and identifying potential threats, criminal behavior, and dangerous situations.
+Situational Awareness sounds simple enough — being aware of your surroundings.
+But it is non-existent form most people… Knowing what’s going on around you.
+Identifying potential threats, criminal behavior, and dangerous situations.

-I once read the statement, “Situational awareness is more of a mindset than a skill”, and I couldn’t agree more.
+I once read the statement, “Situational awareness is more of a mindset than a skill”.
+I couldn’t agree more.
 It can be practiced by ANYONE with the will and the discipline to do so.

 If you are one of those who would like to become more situation-aware, here are four steps to get you there:

-At the very core is accepting and recognizing that threats really do exist – and they may exist within your proximity during your day-to-day travels.
-Unfortunately many are afflicted with normalcy bias and have little consideration for their own security while living in their cocoon of perceived safety.
+At the very core is accepting and recognizing that threats really do exist – even within your bubble.
+They may exist within your proximity during your day-to-day travels and routines.
+Unfortunately many people are afflicted with normalcy bias.
+Most have little consideration for their own security while living in their cocoon of perceived safety.
 What they don’t know is that it (their perception of security) is a very thin veneer.
-A false sense of security can be deadly…
+A false sense of security can be consequential…

 Take Responsibility For Your Own Security

-Government, the police, are not everywhere (yet 😉 ) and YOU are the first line of responsibility.
+The police, are not everywhere.
+YOU are the first line of defense.
+Responsibility.
 Remember this, “When seconds count, the police are just minutes away”.
+You would be LUCKY if they arrived in minutes.
+Likely much longer.
 You need to look out for yourself, and not succumb to a mindset that someone else will be there to protect you.

 Trust Your Gut Or Intuition

 You know that ‘voice’ of intuition in the back of your head?
-You probably should not ignore it.
+You should listen to it.
 Apparently many victims who experienced feelings of danger prior to an incident – chose to ignore them (and therefore became victims).
 Your semi-subconscious mind, coupled with your senses, have a way of alerting you to potential danger – if only you ‘listen’ to it.